 Dear Mr. Richards,

-I worked with you at [Former Employer] for [Number of years employed] years, and I believe that you are in a unique position to provide my potential employer with the relevant context about my skills and character traits.
+I worked with you at [Former Company Name] for [duration of employment].
+So, I believe that you are in a unique position to provide my potential employer with relevant context about my skills and competencies.

-Here attached is a copy of my current resume, which highlights my career progression since I worked with you.
-Let me know if you need any other information in order to provide me with a reference, or if you are unable to do so at this time.
+Here attached is a copy of my current resume, which highlights my career progression since I’ve worked with you.
+Let me know if you need any other information, or if you are unable to do so at this time.

 References are an important part of the hiring process.
 So, you’ll want to make sure that you ask the right people to give you a reference.
 Before you reach out asking for references, make a list of the people you believe will make the best referees.

 Choose those that can give a positive account of your abilities and character.
 Then, politely ask them if they can provide a reference.
 Remember to be specific regarding what you expect from them.

 That said, a good reference is just a stepping stone to convince a potential employer that you’re the right candidate for the job.
 Once hired, you’d have to prove that you can indeed deliver on your referee’s words.

 While you can request a reference via phone call, doing it in person or via email is still the better option.
 A request made in person shows your potential referee that you put in the effort to ask him/her directly.
 If, however, the person you have in mind has a busy schedule, then an email would be better.
 This way, you’ll have more leeway to craft your message more carefully while laying out all the necessary details.